 What is Employee Dishonesty Coverage?

-Employee Dishonesty Coverage is an insurance policy meant to protect small businesses from financial losses due to the dishonest or criminal acts of one or more employees.
+Employee Dishonesty Coverage (also referred to as employee theft insurance and employee dishonesty insurance) is an insurance policy meant to protect small businesses from financial losses due to the dishonest or criminal acts of one or more employees.
 It is also referred to as:

 Why Do You Need Employee Theft Coverage?